youralmight/implicit_chain_of_thought/README.md

 ![](https://youralmight-hk-personal-oss.oss-cn-hongkong.aliyuncs.com/image/challenge.png)

 The solution involves processing a concatenated sequence of the two problems and generating the answers sequentially.
-However, it extracts the teacher minds alternately from the CoT hidden states of two diagonals.
-The extracted minds are illustrated in the figure provided.
+However, it extracts the teacher's minds alternately from the CoT hidden states of two diagonals.
+The extracted minds are illustrated in the provided figure.
 The first `<eos>` token in the first layer and the second `<eos>` token in the last layer are selected as the hidden states.
 Additionally, the hidden states from the two diagonals of the CoT for Multiplication 1 (M1) and Multiplication 2 (M2) are chosen alternately.
 Although candidate states are not extracted, they are shown in the figure for readers to better see the diagonal.

 #### Concatenate
 ![](https://youralmight-hk-personal-oss.oss-cn-hongkong.aliyuncs.com/image/20231217175421.png)

-This variant is designed to recept the diagonal states of both multiplication CoTs.
-In every layer except the first and last layers, first half of dimensions of M1 and second half of dimensions of M2 are concatenated and extracted as teachers minds.
+This variant is designed to receive the diagonal states of both multiplication CoTs.
+In every layer except the first and last layers, the first half of the dimensions of M1 and the second half of the dimensions of M2 are concatenated and extracted as teacher's minds.

 #### Sum

 ![](https://youralmight-hk-personal-oss.oss-cn-hongkong.aliyuncs.com/image/20231217171334.png)

-A simple but effective multi-modal fusion method is to sum the features two modalities.
+A simple but effective multi-modal fusion method is to sum the features of two modalities.
 This method sums up the two diagonals of the two CoTs, so that the model remember the reasoning process of both problems.